Djohnnie/CSharpWars-NDCLondon-2020/workshop/step06/step.md

 The *Id*, *X*, *Y* and *Orientation* will be set to a random value.
 The *MaximumStamina* and *CurrentStamina* will be defaulted to 100.
 The *Move* will default to *Idling*.

-Now that we have a robot in the database, we can go back to our Unity editor to make the robot appear on the arena.

 [Continue to step 7](https://github.com/Djohnnie/CSharpWars-NDCLondon-2020/blob/master/workshop/step07/step.md)